pyrsia/pyrsia/docs/tutorials/build_from_source.md

 - it exposes an interface so Pyrsia can download the build output

 The current build pipeline prototype only supports Maven builds.
-It takes the artifact mapping as input (see above), start a Maven build and provide the build output as a download.
+It takes the artifact mapping as input (see above), starts a Maven build and provides the build output as a download.

 Download or clone the [prototype repo](https://github.com/tiainen/pyrsia_build_pipeline_prototype)